carsonoid/workshop-guts-of-git/content/docs/workshop/branching/understanding-remotes/index.md

 ```

 The snippet above emulates another user pushing new code to `main`.
 It's the
-local repo equivilent of someone else pushing new code to a remote server like GitHub.
+local repo equivalent of someone else pushing new code to a remote server like GitHub.

 {{<                                                               page-break >}}